Rishab432/Caculator/README.md

 - Using exponents: to do a power of a power you must specify whether it is (x^y)^x or x^(y^z) as LTR is used; if you wish to do a square root please convert the number to a fractional exponent.
 - Turns long numbers (greater than 11 characters in length, including the dot for decimals) into scientific notation.
 - Second page with more operators.
-- // and % operators for cooler division.
+- // and % operators for cooler division (when using special divisions please make sure to use brackets as 20/5//4/2 reads as (20/5)//(4/2) as the regular division has a higher priority).
-- Trigonometry functions and logarithim with base e.
+- Trigonometry functions and logarithim with base e, the base for the function cannot be changed.
 - A +/- button to change the value from positive to negative and vica-versa.
 - Fraction solution option (shows the values as a fraction if there is a '/' symbol in the equation).